 Gary Olson was right when he said “The key to genuine shared governance is broad and unending communication.
 When various groups of people are kept in the loop and understand what developments are occurring within the university, and when they are invited to participate as true partners, the institution prospers.”

-Contact Nick or your trusted BKD advisor to discuss how we can work together to help you communicate this complex data and prosper as an institution.
+Contact Nick or your BKD Trusted Advisor™ to discuss how BKD's financial sustainability services can help you communicate this complex data and prosper as an institution.